timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp-03.md

 Using a unique hostname will allow the operator to use dedicated infrastructure and/or a Content Delivery Network for its RRDP content without interfering with the other functions.

+If feasible there is merit in using different domains for these hostnames as DNS issues with the domain could otherwise be a single point of failure affecting both RRDP and rsync.
+Operators need to weigh this benefit against potential increased operational risk and burden of maintaining multiple domains.
+Because this outcome depends highly on local considerations no formal recommendation is given here.

+Furthermore, it is RECOMMENDED that DNSSEC is used in accordance with best current practice as described in [@!RFC9364].

+# RRDP Server

 ## Same Origin URIs